datasciencecampus/rail_reporter/README.md

 to us overnight each day, from which we generate the visuals.

 ![Visualisation of percent of normally timetabled services in GB that are running as expected](src/images/full_uk_disruption_summary_20220901_GB.png)
-*Above, a shot of the output of the process, interactive visualisations (HTML) of expected scheduled movement levels.*
+*Above, an image of the output of the process, interactive visualisations (HTML) of expected scheduled movement levels.*

 ```mermaid
 graph LR